Halloween Poems

 The funny Halloween poem take a generally rather curmudgeonly, anti-Halloween view of things.
 Paul seems to have a particular bee in his bonnet about the urban terrorism that is Trick or Treat, Patrick takes a characteristically oblique view of the whole affair and Max, as is his won't, tackles Halloween through the medium of nonsense verse.

-A scary poem is never going to be a scary as a scary film or TV program.
+A scary poem is never going to be a frightening as a spooky film, TV program or (dare one suggest it) book.
 Not withstanding this, Paul's collection of scary Halloween poems range from slightly spooky, through sinisterly spectral to spine-chilling, bloodcurdling evocations of witches, warlocks, vampires and the undead.
 There's even the odd pagan poem thrown in to satisfy our pre-Christian readers.